openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

     While viruscheck/spamcheck can also check all messages in INBOX, but we suggest that the sysadm should install antispam/antivurs softwares in either MTA or local deliver so mails can get checked before delivered into INBOX.
-It is more efficient than scanning all mails in Open WebMail.
+It is more efficient than scanning all mails in OpenWebMail.
-    And the mails will get checked even the user is using client other than Open WebMail.
+    And the mails will get checked even the user is using client other than OpenWebMail.

 LEARNSPAM SUPPORT